pubnub/pubnub-mcp-server/resources/sdk_docs/python_misc.md

 ## Reconnect

-Force the SDK to try to reach PubNub again.
+Force the SDK to try and reach PubNub.
-- Arguments: None

 ### Method(s)